+- After Only (post program)

+- Before-After (before and after program)

 - During (during program)

-- Other (Data provided by collaborators)

 - Case Study

-- After Only (post program)

-- Before-After (before and after program)
+- Other

 Extension educators will conduct evaluation to determine the impact of educational programs.
 The educational program, funding requirements and learning objectives for the program will determine the type of evaluation study conducted.
 County agents will also collect success stories that will serve as case study examples of program impact.